HMagda/ranking-ofert-pozyczek/README.md

 npm run preview
 ```

 **Quick note for Windows users**: If you're getting "program not found" errors in Git Bash, just switch to PowerShell or CMD.
-Check out [WINDOWS_SETUP.md](WINDOWS_SETUP.md) if you need help.

 ## How it's organized